folio-org/jenkins-pipeline-libs/README.md

 * 'runTest' - Will execute 'yarn test' as part of the build.
 Ensure a 'test' run script is defined in package.json.  'test' is typically used for unit tests.

+* 'runRegression' - Will execute the UI regression test suite from 'ui-testing' against a real FOLIO backend.  'full' will execute the full test suite while 'partial' will execute only tests specific to the UI module'.  'none' disable regression testing.

 A typical Maven-based, server-side FOLIO module Jenkinsfile configuration might look like